 At Lancaster General Health, we provide specialized brain tumor care right here in our local community.
 We are also connected to the Brain Tumor Center at Penn Medicine, a nationally recognized leader in brain tumor research and treatment.

-Our team includes medical oncologists, nurse navigators, radiation oncologists, and neurosurgeons, including Kristine Dziurzynski, MD, a highly trained neurosurgeon who has a deep passion for brain tumor care.
+Our brain tumor team is led by medical oncologists, radiation oncologists, and neurosurgeons, including Kristine Dziurzynski, MD, a highly trained neurosurgeon who specializes in brain tumor.
 She is fellowship trained in skull-base surgery, neurosurgical oncology, and brain tumor immunology.

 Types of Brain Tumors